saifulazeem/Excel-to-WhatsApp-Send-Bulk-Messages/README.md

 ## Pre Requisite
 1. WhatsApp Desktop Should Be Installed
+2. The Number should be Saved in your WhatsApp
-2. MS Excel Should be Installed
+3. MS Excel Should be Installed
-3. Internet Connection
+4. Internet Connection

 ## Step 1
 1. Clone Tthe repo to your Computer Using git close command